willnotwish/pi-pico-experiments/docs/leds.md

 To get 20mA per LED (2A total), the voltage would need to be 0.02 * 800 + 3.2 = 19.2V (case 1) and 0.02 * 420 + 3.3 = 11.7V.

 An input of 5-12V input would seem to be appropriate.
 A Rolls Royce solution would be a Pico driving an MOSFET output stage from a 12V rail via PWM.
 Brightness could be set in software or via an analogue input (a knob).

+#### Polarity
+It turns out that only half the LEDs are lit with a DC voltage applied.
+When the polarity is reversed, the other half light up.

+Maybe this is something to do with the "flashing" mode that the controler has (operated by a switch).